amanird/docker-pihole/README.md

 ### Set up the Raspberry Pi

-#### Insert the MicroSD card, connect to Ethernet, and turn on the Raspberry Pi
+#### Insert the microSD card, connect to Ethernet, and turn on the Raspberry Pi
 *You can **optionally** also connect your extra keyboard and monitor to the Raspberry Pi now and go through with the remaining setup from there, otherwise you can continue.*

 <br>